cgradwohl/LineCount/README.md

 #### Notes:

+1. write production quality code, not just working code.

-1. Use asynchronous fs methods.
+2. Use asynchronous fs methods.

-2. Use Promises.
+3. Use Promises.

-3. Support both Unix ("\n") and Windows ("\r\n") end of lines, advanced features like ignoring comments are not required.
+4. Support both Unix ("\n") and Windows ("\r\n") end of lines, advanced features like ignoring comments are not required.

-4. Make sure it works on directories with many items.
+5. Make sure it works on directories with many items.

-5. Please note the output shows the directory hierarchy as a tree-like structure.
+6. @TODO Please note the output shows the directory hierarchy as a tree-like structure.
 Child directories are indented under their parent directory.
 (Spaces are replaced with hyphens for depiction.
 Use spaces in your app).

-6. Each directory shows a sum of its subdirectories and files.
+7. @TODO Each directory shows a sum of its subdirectories and files.

-7. write production quality code, not just working code.

-8. zip your final program, rename it to zipped.pdf to work around a content filtering, and send it to me via email attachment for review.
+8. @TODO zip your final program, rename it to zipped.pdf to work around a content filtering, and send it to me via email attachment for review.
 This is not timed, but your prompt answer would be appreciated.